Written by Liam (with a little help from Aoife)

 I clicked send and high fived Aoife again.
 Once we had Kieran’s advice it would be easy.
 Plus tomorrow was Saturday.
 We’d have loads of time to write out some characters for the Thief.

 ‘Come on Aoife.
-Put your uniform on!
-Matches today! ’
+Put your kit on! ’

 I groaned.
 Aoife had her gaelic football blitz!
 That would take all morning!
 Why couldn’t the Thief have stolen that memory from Dad?

 Instead of me and Aoife carefully constructing characters, I ended up on the sideline of a pitch in the freezing cold while she played a blinder as usual.
-It should have been awful and I even brought a book to read for when I got bored, but it wasn’t actually.
+It should have been awful, but it wasn’t actually.
 It was fun.